-A stay in any of these pleasure palaces is sure to please your significant other too, so remember to pack your Two Together Railcard.
+A stay in any of these pleasure palaces is sure to please your significant other too, so remember to bring your Two Together Railcard.

 Amba Charing Cross Hotel: London Charing Cross, London

-Opened in 1865, The Charing Cross Hotel was designed by Edward Middleton Barry (son of Sir Charles Barry responsible for building the new Palace of Westminster) who had recently completed the Royal Opera House.
-It had 250 bedrooms over seven floors with public rooms and balconies overlooking the station concourse.
+Designed by Edward Middleton Barry (architect of the new Royal Opera House and son of Sir Charles Barry responsible for building the new Palace of Westminster), it opened in 1865.
+On completion, it had 250 rooms over seven floors with public rooms and balconies overlooking the station concourse.

 Andaz Hotel: London Liverpool Street Station, London

-Opened in 1884 as the Great Eastern Hotel, the architect Charles Barry Junior- not to be outdone by his brother – was another of Sir Charles Barry’s sons.
-As the Andaz today, it still heaves with original period features, such as marble staircases, mosaic tiled floors and the showstopper that is the glass-domed 1901 Ballroom, an opulent setting for breakfast.
+Opened in 1884 as the Great Eastern Hotel, the architect Charles Barry Junior – not to be outdone by his brother – was another of Sir Charles Barry’s sons.
+Today, it still heaves with original period features, such as marble staircases and mosaic tiled floors.
+The centrepiece design is the glass-domed 1901 Ballroom, an opulent setting for breakfast.